 In the example, we are using the IF-ELSE block with the WHERE clause to filter all the male records.
 But the query will return the following error.

-But don’t worry, there are still some alternatives available in SQL Server that we can use instead of IF-ELSE.
-And we will also discuss them with examples.
+However, there are still some alternatives available in SQL Server that we can use instead of IF-ELSE.
+We will also discuss them with examples.

 The Case statement in SQL Server returns one of several possible result expressions after evaluating a list of conditions.
 Moreover, any statement or clause that permits a valid expression can use CASE.